Are you worried your kid spends too much time alone? Do they need to start learning how to handle basic responsibilities?

 If you plan to raise birds in your home, a good starter pet would be a parakeet.
 The cockatiel would also do well for its intelligence but may need more attention in comparison to a canary or a parakeet.

 You can also go for a birdwatcher setup instead.
 Start by setting up bird feeders and supply the proper food to attract local songbirds.
+You can get creative and make your own DIY feeders at home, or you can buy ready-made options like the best hummingbird feeders shown here to draw in your friendly neighborhood birdies.
 You can use this opportunity to teach children about local wildlife.

 Also, with the birdwatcher setup, you can teach kids about birds without going up close.
 Have binoculars ready while doing this.